Akshay-Hegde/capp-cache/README.md

 		    ],
 	    }), 1000);
 ```
+###`window.cappCache.pruneDB()`

-It is recommended to remove from the database old scripts.
-You'll need to manually call `window.cappCache.pruneDB()` after
-all the resources were loaded, both at load time and dynamically throughout the life of the application.
+From time to time, or after significant change, it is recommended to remove from the database old scripts.
+Call this function only after all the resources were loaded, both at load time and dynamically throughout the life cycle of the application.
-The library keeps track of all resources it loaded.
-When you call this function, all files on the page what were not loaded in this session are removed.
+The library keeps track of all resources it has loaded in that session.
+When you call this function, all files in the cache that were not loaded in this session are removed.

+###`window.cappCache.on("manifestUpdated", callback)`
+The library caches the `cappCacheManifest.json` and loads all resources accordingly.
+This saves significant time on startup.
+However, it has the downside of loading outdated files after a change.
+If you want to be able to respond to such event, you can register to this event using this function.
+The callback function will be called with no arguments after the updated manifest is saved to the cache and all resources from that manifest were fetched.
+For example, you might want to suggest the user to reload the page to see the latest version of the page.
+This feature should be used in conjunction with the `version` property of `cappCacheManifest.json` file.
+The library will consider an update only if the `version` property is different from the cached manifest.

 ### FAQ